bkw777/dl2/README.md

 ```
 $ dl -vue -m 1 -i Sardine_American_English.pdd1
 ```
-This tells dlplus to strictly emulate a TPDD1, disable some TPDD2 features and TS-DOS directory support which confuses SAR100.CO, and load the Sardine American English dictionary disk for sector-access commands.
+This set of flags tells dlplus to strictly emulate a TPDD1, disable some TPDD2 features and TS-DOS directory support which confuse SAR100.CO, and use the Sardine American English dictionary disk image file for any sector-access commands the client might issue.
-SAR100.CO is always being provided automatically regardless of any commandline options, and "-i Sardine_American_English.pdd1" will get "Sardine_American_English.pdd1" from /usr/local/lib/dl.
+SAR100.CO is always being provided by default regardless of any commandline options so you don't have to do anything extra for that, and assuming "Sardine_American_English.pdd1" doesn't exist in your current working directory, dlplus will use the copy in /usr/local/lib/dl.
+The disk image file is marked read-only and behaves the same as a normal disk with the write-protect notch open (write-protected).

 2: Enter the UR-2 menu.
-Notice the SARDIN entry with the word OFF under it.
+Notice the "SARDIN" entry with the word "OFF" under it.
 Hit enter on SARDIN.
-Say Y if you get a prompt about HIMEM.
+If you get a prompt about HIMEM, answer Y.
-This loads SAR100.CO into ram, and now the SARDIN entry says ON under it.
+This loads SAR100.CO into ram.
+Notice the SARDIN entry now says "ON" under it.

 3: Enter T-Word and start a new document and type some text.

 4: Press GRPH+F to invoke Sardine to spell-check the document.
-This will invoke the SAR100.CO previously loaded, which will try to do TPDD1 FDC-mode sector access, wich dlplus will respond to with data from the .pdd1 file.
+This will invoke the SAR100.CO previously loaded, which will try to use TPDD1 FDC-mode sector access commands, wich dlplus will respond to with data from the .pdd1 file.

 Another example, [installing Disk Power for Kyotronic KC-85](clients/disk_power/Disk_Power.txt)

 Disk image files may be created 2 ways:
 * One method is you may use the **dd** command within [pdd.sh](https://github.com/bkw777/pdd.sh) to read a real TPDD1 or TPDD2 disk from a real TPDD1 or TPDD2 drive, and output a disk image file.
 * Another method is you may run `dl -v -m 1 -i filename.pdd1` (for TPDD1) or `dl -v -m 2 -i filename.pdd2` (for TPDD2) where filename.pddN either doesn't exist or is zero bytes, and then use a client (like TS-DOS or pdd.sh) to format the "disk".
 The format command will cause dlplus to generate the empty disk image.
-In the case of TPDD1: If the client uses the "Operation-mode" format command, the generated disk image will be a valid filesystem disk, which just means it will have a particular logical sector size (64 bytes) and valid empty Space Management Table and File Control Blocks.
+In the case of TPDD1, there is more than one kind of format command.
+If the client uses the "Operation-mode" format command, the generated disk image will be a valid filesystem disk, which just means it will have a particular logical sector size (64 bytes) and valid Space Management Table and File Control Blocks.
 If the client uses the "FDC-mode" format command then the generated image will be a raw data format not a filesystem disk.
-This just means it will have whatever logical sector size specified by the parameters to the format command, and no SMT or FCB data, and won't be usable for saving files.
+This just means it will have whatever logical sector size was specified by the parameters to the format command, and no SMT or FCB data, and won't be usable for saving files.
 In both cases, this mimics what a real drive does.
 TPDD2 does not have an "FDC-mode" and there is only one kind of format command and only one kind of new empty disk format.

 More details about the disk image format [disk_image_files.txt](ref/disk_image_files.txt)